-We told you back in October about the opening of ticket sales for Celtic Connections and now that the first couple weeks of 2014 are almost behind us, it can only mean one thing; Scotland’s premier winter music festival is just about here.
-With the first concerts and gigs kicking off on 16 January, if you’ve not already got your tickets sorted it’s now time to pour over the programme and decide what your must-sees will be this year.
+A new year is underway, and that can only mean one thing; Scotland’s premier winter music festival is just about here.
+Running from 14 – 31 January, if you’ve not already got your tickets sorted it’s now time to pour over the programme and circle your must-see gigs and concerts.

 Get planning and find out more about the Celtic Connections programme and tickets.
 And when in the city, why not check out Glasgow’s many great attractions, restaurants and bars?

 Latest posts by Amy Robertson (see all)

 - Ancestral journeys: connecting to your past in Scotland - March 9, 2017

 - Why No One Does Winter Like Scotland - November 18, 2016